tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 --- abstract

-This draft defines a new TLS Certificate Compression scheme which uses a predistributed dictionary of root and intermediate WebPKI certificates.
-The scheme effectively removes the root and intermediate certificates from the TLS certificate chain, which smooths the transition to post-quantum certificates.
-It also achieves a substantial improvement over existing certificate compression schemes whilst treating CAs and website operators equitably and avoiding any new error handling flows.
-It may also be of interest in other situations where certificate chains are stored, e.g. Certificate Transparency logs.
+This draft defines a new TLS Certificate Compression scheme which uses a shared dictionary of root and intermediate WebPKI certificates.
+The scheme smooths the transition to post-quantum certificates by eliminating the root and intermediate certificates from the TLS certificate chain without impacting trust negotiation.
+It also delivers better compression than alternative proposals whilst ensuring fair treatment for both CAs and website operators.
+It may also be useful in other applications which store certificate chains, e.g. Certificate Transparency logs.

 --- middle